January 28, 2017; re-written October 15, 2019; revised January 20, 2021 (#13)

 - More details in the first few subsections in the “Living Dhamma” section.

-- Moreover, one will “see” that unimaginable levels of suffering are present in the lowest four realms (apāyā).
+- Moreover, one will “see” that unimaginable suffering levels are present in the lowest four realms (apāyā).
 That will help get rid of the diṭṭhi vipallāsa about dukkha.
 Instead of the wrong view that there is happiness in human, deva, or Brahma realms, one will “see” that any pleasure to be had is only temporary.
 Furthermore, there is much more suffering inevitable if one stays in the rebirth process.

 - One will also “see” that — in the long run — things in this world are not subha, i.e., they are not beneficial or fruitful.
 Attachment to anything in this world will lead to suffering in the long run.
 Thus a Sōtapanna will have removed the diṭṭhi vipallāsa “distorted views” about subha nature as well.